 Two modes of operation are supported on the Blue Waters system.
-Interactive mode in which the user wishes to use a graphical user interface to interact with their data, and batch mode, in which the user runs a predetermined set of analysis on their data and views the result at a later time.
+Interactive mode in which the user uses a local client GUI to interact with their data, and batch mode, in which the user runs a predetermined set of analyses on their data and views the result at a later time.
 Both modes of operation are described in more detail below.

 ParaView operates interactively in a client/server mode.
 Blue Waters supports reverse connection of the server to the client over ssh.
 The paraview client version must match the pvserver version on Blue Waters.
 To see a list of currently available pvserver version on Blue Waters, enter:

 Recommended version: 5.6.0

 Windows users will also need to install PuTTY and plink.exe from http://www.putty.org